 - Keyword indicates the time span you want to use.
-Options include: DAY, WEEK, MONTH, QUARTER, SEMI, and YEAR. - + or indicates whether the time span occurs before or after the chosen date. - Number indicates the number of the above-mentioned time spans you want to include in the filter.
+Options include: DAY, WEEK, MONTH, QUARTER, SEMI, and YEAR.
+An option used by itself (without +/-<Number>) gives the current value for that option. - • or indicates whether the time span occurs before or after the chosen date. - Number indicates the number of the above-mentioned time spans you want to include in the filter.